 Baby

-Usually a; Rarely
+Usually one; Rarely more

 Reproduction

-Female mandrill animal is found reproductively at about 3 years of age when males are not seen to reproduce until they are near 10 years of age.
+Female mandrill animal is found reproductively at about 3 years of age while males are not seen to reproduce until they are nearly 10 years of age.
+The female cycle is about 35 days apart.
+Pregnancy is about 175 days and women usually give birth to a baby every 19 months.

 Wild diet